 Enhancing transferability of accessible evidence is key to foster collaborative research between researchers and practitioners.
 We think that a ML approach with a strong interdisciplinary focus has the potential to enhance transferability of evidence between various disciplines and practice.
 The procedural setting of a ML approach and the requirement of an ongoing refinement and further training of ML models show parallels with sense-making processes.
 The data that is made accessible during a ML annotation and classification process builds a common ground for reflecting on implicit knowledge and expertise.
 These seem to be suitable features to build “enquiry machines (EMs)[…], interactive machines to explore sociocultural topics” (Jungnickel 2020, 4, 36).

-An interesting question for future research is how the ground truth data can be improved in order to provide indications that can be used for assessing relevance of foresight knowledge.
-In this context, a review of our attempt to define and classify foresight knowledge as well as expertise could be relevant.
-Another question relates to the challenge of taking into account the societal dimension of science and communication to improve transferability of scientific knowledge (Tuebke et al. 2001, Gibbons et al. 2010).
 Interdisciplinary and collaborative approaches have proven to generate opportunities for creating and transferring new knowledge, also beyond the academic borders (Coulter 2013).
 The potential of ML tools to help opening a research process to a wider audience and to contribute to more transparent sense-making processes is high in our view.
 Especially when considering the idea of creating “machines for making and communicating research” (Jungnickel 2020), ML tools could provide a useful basis for exchange and discussion.
 This consideration that relates to the societal dimension of knowledge production and science communication could be further explored (Tuebke et al. 2001, Gibbons et al. 2010)and might also feed into the concept of the the science communication knowledge cascade (Jensen and Gerber 2020), which currently is mainly focused on the areas of research and practice.
 We also see a strong future potential of the combined (open) science communication and foresight approach.
 In our view, the endeavour to identify evidence in forward-looking statements from public news media data raises questions that are highly relevant for the relation between science and society.
 Here, we see a strong potential for the application of similar ML supported approaches in the field of science communication research.

 Author Contributions